kubernetes/enhancements/keps/sig-network/3726-standard-application-protocols/README.md

 - To support implementations interoperability with different domain prefixed protocols (or a mix domain prefixed and non prefixed protocol) for the same port we need to turn `AppProtocol` to a list.

 It is likely to be an API change but design details TBD.

-- Some implementations are trying to guess the application protocol in absence of `appProtocol`.
-We should consider adding a new protocol like `kubernetes.io/raw` to the collection that would instructs implementations to process requests as raw.
-We need to look at combination of `appProtocol: kubernetes.io/raw` and the different supported port protocols (TCP, UDP, SCTP).

 ### Documentation change